HRPP Manual Section 7-1

 Sponsor-Investigator

-If an MSU investigator is also assuming the sponsor function of an investigational drug or device, then the investigator must provide the IRB a copy of the application submitted to the FDA or documentation of FDA exemption for the clinical investigation of the test article.
+If an MSU investigator is acting as the sponsor for a non-exempt investigational drug or device study and MSU is the Reviewing IRB, then the investigator must typically provide the IRB a copy of the application submitted to the FDA.
 The investigator must also complete the sponsor-investigator worksheet and assure the IRB that they will adhere to all requirements of FDA regulations regarding fulfilling the sponsor function, e.g., 21 CFR 812, subpart C for devices, or 21 CFR 312, subpart D for drugs.
 Guidance for conducting clinical investigations is provided by FDA, e.g., E6 Good Clinical Practice.
 Based on the investigator’s responses, the IRB will evaluate whether the investigator meets the sponsor requirements.
-Consultation with MSU Office of the General Counsel, the Office or Regulatory Affairs, and the Institutional Official may also occur.
+Consultation with MSU Office of the General Counsel, the Office of Research Regulatory Support, and the Institutional Official may also occur.
 The Compliance office will also assist the investigator regarding the regulatory requirements for conducting research when the PI is responsible for both the sponsor and investigator requirements.

 IND and IDE Determination